-This primer comes in two different sizes and when the sales assistant told me the 30ml size was £52 I backed away slowly.
-The price is absolutely outrageous-there’s no way I can justify a £52 primer really, but I think the £20 size will last ages.
-I think it’s great that they do a smaller size so you can test it out & see if it’s something that makes a difference to your everyday makeup application.
-It’s a mineral based, water resistant primer with SPF15.
-It’s supposed to neutralize the skin (can’t say it does that), absorb excess oils (it has reduced the shine I get on my nose, chin & forehead) and minimize the appearance of pores (big thumbs up)!
+This primer comes in two different sizes and when the sales assistant told me the 30ml size was over $50 I backed away slowly.
+The price is absolutely outrageous.
+There’s no way I can justify an over $50 primer really, but I think this size would last ages.
+I think it’s great that they do a smaller size so you can test it out and see if it’s something that makes a difference to your everyday makeup application.
+It’s a mineral based, water-resistant primer with SPF15.
+It’s supposed to neutralize the skin (can’t say it does that), absorb excess oils (it has reduced the shine I get on my nose, chin, and forehead) and minimize the appearance of pores (big thumbs up)!

 1. The main thing this foundation primer does is make my foundation/powder/blush etc. last a lot longer.
 I notice that when I use this my makeup looks the same at the end of the day as it did when I applied it in the morning.
 To me, that’s the best thing about this product.
 It makes all of my other makeup look BETTER.

-As much as I love this product I really think it’s too expensive for what it is.
-There’s no magical dust in here to justify the price and for that reason I will be testing out different primers towards the time of finishing this one.
+As much as I love this mineral primer I really think it’s too expensive for what it is.
+There’s no magical dust in here to justify the price and for that reason, I will be testing out different primers towards the time of finishing this one.
 This is the best performing primer I’ve used so if I find anything comparable I will be sure to do a post on it.
-IF I can’t find anything that works for me this is definitely the one I’ll be going back to.
+If I can’t find anything that works for me this is definitely the one I’ll be going back to.